 We are ancient, or think we are.
 Our tired knees and bruised heels tell us so as we climb from the valley floor to the lookout, the one perched high on the ridge above the valley.
 We spend an hour here before descending to the lake for camp.
 We make dinner and eat as the sun sets, as clouds move across the mountain.
 She’s going under, we say, and nod.

-When we wake it is late and white covers the ridge and valley and mountain.
-Here and there and now and again, the mist moves and reveals one surface or another – the flat dark of the lake, the soft green of the sedge’s, the deep blue of gentians.
-Everywhere are the webs of spiders, each like an ornament in the branches of mountain hemlocks.
+When we wake it is late, and white covers the ridge, and valley, and mountain.
+The mist moves and reveals one surface or another – the flat dark of the lake, the soft green of the sedge’s, the deep blue of gentians.
+Everywhere are spider webs, hung like ornaments in the branches of mountain hemlocks.

 We think we are ancient.
 Old.
 We feel our bodies giving way, youth ceding to age.
 With each step our heart races to catch the next beat.
-One moment adds to another then gives way to an hour, a day and so on and so forth.
-It will occur to us that this cannot go on forever, this day in and out.
-It will occur to us we cannot forever climb these mountains, carry heavy packs, sleep on hard ground.
-We cannot forever expect our bodies to do everything we ask of them.
+One moment ceds to the next then gives way to an hour, a day and so on.
+It will occur to us that this cannot go on forever – this day in and out.
+We cannot forever climb mountains, carry heavy packs, sleep on hard ground.
+We cannot always expect our bodies to do all that we ask.

-And we know Douglas fir, cedar and hemlock populate the valley floor.
+We know Douglas fir, cedar and hemlock populate the valley floor.
 We have walked among them.
 We have touched their bark, rested in the shade of their boughs, searched for their tops high over our heads.
-There they have been, long before us, before this forest or wilderness was created, before this nation.
+There they have been, long before us, before this forest or wilderness was created, and named.
+Before this nation even.
 They have stood for centuries before they were given names.
 There they were, young and easy, as Mongols marched toward Bethlehem, before the plague or pilgrims or pilots.
 They were there before we came with our cameras and tripods, before we looked down with our fading eyes and sore knees and sweaty brows.
 Long before we stood here, high above the river and imagined ourselves ancient – there were there – climbing ever upward – carrying on.